FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

 #.
 VPP PERFORMANCE TESTS

-   - **Added new performance testbed 3n-snr** (3 Node SnowRidge, with Intel Atom processors).

-   - **Added GTPU HW offload tests** using VPP GTPU hardware offload with Intel e810 4p25ge NICs (3n-icx testbeds only).
-These tests were already there in CSIT-2206, but were yielding invalid results due to using TRex v2.97 that was incompatible with e810 NICs used for those tests.

-   - **Added Wireguard tests** using VPP software crypto (3n-icx, 3n-snr testbeds) and using built-in hardware crypto QAT device (3n-snr testbed only).

-   - **Reduction of tests**: Removed certain test variations executed iteratively for the report (as well as in daily and weekly trending) due to physical testbeds overload.
+   - **Enhanced and added VPP hoststack tests** to daily and weekly trending including: Quic VPP Echo, UDP+TCP LD_PRELOAD iPerf3, LD_PRELOAD NGINX.

+   - **Added Nvidia/Mellanox DPDK tests** to daily and weekly trending and report, in addition to RDMA_CORE ones that were already there.

+   - **Jumbo frames tests** got fixed and re-added number of to report coverage tests.

+   - **Intel Xeon SKX performance testbeds** got decommissioned and removed from FD.io performance lab.

 #.
 TEST FRAMEWORK

-   - CSIT-2210 executes all VPP v22.10 performance tests using vpp ubuntu2204
-     images, due to CSIT execution environment change as noted below.
-This applies to all performance testbeds except Denverton.
-Consequently, VPP v22.06 has not been re-tested in CSIT-2210 environment, as no ubuntu204 images are available for that VPP version.
-Performance comparison between VPP v22.10 (current version) vs VPP v22.06 (previous version) may be impacted by VPP build environment change (ubuntu2004 to ubuntu 2204) change and CSIT environment change.
-See :ref:`vpp_rca` for details.

-   - **CSIT test environment** version has been updated to ver.
-11, see :ref:`test_environment_versioning`.
+   - **CSIT test environment** version has not changed from ver.
+11 used in previous release, see :ref:`test_environment_versioning`.

-   - **TCP TPUT profiles** had to be changed, as newer TRex versions are not deterministic enough when deciding when to send an ACK.

-   - **CSIT PAPI support**: Due to issues with PAPI performance, and deprecation of VAT, VPP CLI is used in CSIT for many VPP scale tests.
-See :ref:`vpp_known_issues`.
+   - **CSIT PAPI optimizations for scale** got applied improving PAPI programming speed especially for large scale tests.
+VAT has been now completely deprecated from CSIT.

    - **General Code Housekeeping**: Ongoing code optimizations and bug fixes.

 #.
 PRESENTATION AND ANALYTICS LAYER

-   - **C-Dash** `performance dashboard <http://csit.fd.io/>`_ got updated UI and updated backend increasing its performance and robustness.
+   - `Performance dashboard <http://csit.fd.io/>`_ got updated with addition of VPP telemetry trending across all VPP tests.
+A number of code and AWS resource usage optimizations got applied to the data processing pipeline and UI frontend and backend.

 .. raw:: latex